-16. (1) Subject to sub-section (2), the Governor in Council may, if a proclamation has not been made under sub-section (4), by 35 proclamation published in the Government Gazette declare that the operation of this Act is suspended from a day (being a day not earlier than 3 years after the commencement of this Act) specified in the proclamation and, where such a proclamation is made, this Act ceases to be in force from that day until a proclamation is made under 40 sub-section (3) revoking the first-mentioned proclamation.

-(2) The Governor in Council shall not make a proclamation under sub-section (1) having effect from a particular day unless the Governor in Council is satisfied that the Attorney-General has given notice of his or her intention to seek the making of such a proclamation to the Commonwealth and to each other State (other than a State in relation to which a proclamation under sub-section (5) has been made) not less than 6 months before that day.

-(3) Where the Governor in Council has made a proclamation under sub-section (1), the Governor in Council may, by proclamation 10 published in the Government Gazette, revoke the first-mentioned proclamation.

-(4) Where the Governor in Council is satisfied that the Acts of the Commonwealth and other States relating to cross-vesting of jurisdiction are not effective to invest the Supreme Court of Victoria with, or confer 15 on that Court, jurisdiction of the Federal Court, the Family Court or a Supreme Court of another State or of a Territory, the Governor in Council may, by proclamation published in the Government Gazette, declare that this Act shall, on a day specified in the proclamation, cease to be in force and, where such a proclamation is made, this Act ceases

-20 to be in force on that day.
+- 16. (1) Subject to subsection (2), the Governor may, if a proclamation has not been made under subsection (4), by proclamation published in the Gazette declare that the operation of this Act is suspended from a day (being a day not earlier than 3 years after the commencement of this Act) specified in the proclamation and, where such a proclamation is made, this Act ceases to be in force from that day until a proclamation is made under subsection (3) revoking the first-mentioned proclamation. - (2) The Governor shall not make a proclamation under subsection (1) having effect from a particular day unless the Governor is satisfied that the Attorney General has given notice of his or her intention to seek the making of such a proclamation to the Commonwealth and to each other State (other than a State in relation to which a proclamation under subsection (5) has been made) not less than 6 months before that day. - (3) Where the Governor has made a proclamation under subsection (1), the Governor may, by proclamation published in the Gazette, revoke the first-mentioned proclamation. - (4) Where the Governor is satisfied that the Acts of the Commonwealth and other States relating to cross-vesting of jurisdiction are not effective to invest the Supreme Court of New South Wales with, or confer on that Court, jurisdiction of the Federal Court, the Family Court or a Supreme Court of another State or of a Territory, the Governor may, by proclamation published in the Gazette, declare that this Act shall, on a day specified in the proclamation, cease to be in force and, where such a proclamation is made, this Act ceases to be in force on that day.

+Jurisdiction of Courts (Cross-vesting) 1987

-(5) Where the Governor in Council is satisfied that an Act of the Commonwealth or another State relating to cross-vesting of jurisdiction has been repealed, rendered inoperative, suspended or altered in a substantial manner, the Governor in Council may, by proclamation 25 published in the Government Gazette, declare that this Act shall, on a day specified in the proclamation, cease to be in force in relation to the Commonwealth or a Territory or in relation to that State and, where such a proclamation is made, this Act ceases to be in force in relation to the Commonwealth or a Territory or that State on that day.
+(5) Where the Governor is satisfied that an Act of the Commonwealth or another State relating to cross-vesting of jurisdiction has been repealed, rendered inoperative, suspended or altered in a substantial manner, the Governor may, by proclamation published in the Gazette, declare that this Act shall, on a day specified in the proclamation, cease to be in force in relation to the Commonwealth or a Territory or in relation to that State and, where such a proclamation is made, this Act ceases to be in force in relation to the Commonwealth or a Territory or that State on that day.

-30 (6) Where-
+(6) Where-

-- (a) the Governor in Council has made a proclamation under sub-section (5) in relation to the Commonwealth or a Territory or a State; and - (b) the Governor in Council is satisfied that there is in force an Act of the Commonwealth or that State relating to cross-vesting of jurisdiction, being an Act in terms substantially corresponding to the terms of this Actthe Governor in Council may, by proclamation published in the Government Gazette, declare that this Act again applies in relation to 40 the Commonwealth or the Territory or that State from a day specified in the proclamation and, where such a proclamation is made, this Act applies in relation to the Commonwealth or Territory or that State on and after that day.
+- (a) the Governor has made a proclamation under subsection (5) in relation to the Commonwealth or a Territory or a State; and - (b) the Governor is satisfied that there is in force an Act of the Commonwealth or that State relating to cross-vesting of jurisdiction, being an Act in terms substantially corresponding to the terms of this Act.

+the Governor may, by proclamation published in the Gazette, declare that this Act again applies in relation to the Commonwealth or the Territory or that State from a day specified in the proclamation and, where such a proclamation is made, this Act applies in relation to the Commonwealth or Territory or that State on and after that day.